 Keep in mind that PowerDirector exports at 30fps only.
 If you’re a TV journalist in a PAL country, your two currently available editing options are LumaFusion or KineMaster, which both support export at 25fps.

 Some journalists prefer to film on a smartphone and edit on a desktop system like Premiere Pro or Final Cut Pro.
-If you don’t have a budget for the subscription costs charged by KineMaster or PowerDirector to remove their app watermarks – and you’re on Android – this is the only option.
+If you don’t want to pay for the subscriptions charged by KineMaster or PowerDirector to remove their app watermarks – and if you’re on Android – this is your only option.

 The same approach is also used by BBC journalists like Dougal Shaw, who filmed with Filmic Pro and edited in Final Cut on a Mac laptop to create this package.